-Do I need to Charge a New Deep Cycle RV Battery before Use It?
+Do I need to Charge a New Deep-Cycle Battery Before Using it?

-Do I need to charge a new deep cycle RV battery before using it?
-When you are buying a deep cycle RV battery most of them are at least 75 percent charged when they arrive.
+Do I need to charge a new deep-cycle battery before using it?
+When you are buying a deep cycle battery, most of them are at least 75 percent charged when they arrive.
 I would recommend discharging the battery to no less than 50% and then charging it.
 You’ll have a longer battery life if you are discharging the battery no less than 50% in each cycle.

-How to Charge or Recharge a Deep Cycle RV Battery?
+How to Charge or Recharge a Deep-Cycle Battery?

 I encourage you to read my article explaining “How to charge or recharge a Deep Cycle RV Battery”.

 In summary, you can determine the kind of charger you’ll need if you know the voltage of your battery.
 While a 6V battery needs a 6V charger, a 12V battery needs a 12V charger.

 The charger’s amperage shouldn’t be higher than 20% of the battery’s amperage (for example, 12V 20A battery = 12V 4A charger).

 Most chargers have the useful capability to turn themselves off automatically after the battery is completely charged.
 To find out if your charger has such a feature, see the user handbook.
 Constantly charging the battery will harm it.

 What Is the Deep-Cycle Battery Shelf Life?

 What Is A Deep-Cycle Battery Shelf Life?
 To prolong the battery life, we advise recharging every three months.
 However, I would recommend reading this article about How to maintain a deep cycle battery as the technology and chemistry of each battery may have different needs, especially during the winter, and we are looking to not kill the battery by not maintaining it properly.